saifrahmed/S3_File_Uploader/README.md

 Features:
  - No need for Amazon AWS CLI
- - Works from your OS Windows desktop CLI (command line)
+ - Works from your OS Windows desktop (command line)
  - Logs upload % progress to CLI screen.
  - It's executable (s3_percent_upload.exe)  - no need for Python install
  - It's 32 bit - will Work on any vanilla Windows.